Get E-Book

 }

-The try/catch keeps the pipeline alive after malformed input: report the bad line, skip it, and keep reading.
+The try/catch keeps the pipeline alive after malformed input.
+Report the bad line, skip it, and continue reading.

-There is still a stream detail inside that loop: process.stdout.write() can return false.
-For small log filters, ignoring it may be acceptable.
-For high-volume filters, pause the input path or use a Transform plus pipeline() so backpressure travels through the whole chain.
+There is still a stream detail inside the loop. process.stdout.write() can return false.
+For small filters, ignoring it is usually fine.
+For high-volume filters, use a Transform stream and pipeline() so backpressure travels through the whole chain.

 let total = 0;